 - Do you need extensive back-end support for things like insurance or human resources?

 - Do you want someone else to handle filing your project’s taxes and/or payroll?

-In this case, the project operates independently from the nonprofit.
+In this model, the project operates independently from the nonprofit that is fiscally sponsoring it.
 Donations for the purposes of the project are given to the nonprofit.
 The nonprofit then releases those dollars to the project for related expenses.
 The project is responsible for taxes on the funds as they are considered grant income.

 Model C is great for projects that are short-term and/or have smaller teams.
 This is also ideal for people who want full control over the execution of their work, regardless of how large the project is.
-This allows for more independence but comes with more administrative burden.
+Model C allows for more independence but comes with more administrative burden.

 Some questions to ask yourself if you’re considering this model: